 In some types of light, the screen can be hard to see.
-To increase the contrast, repeatedly press 2nd .
-Because the keys on the calculator must be pressed one at a time, press 2nd and then press .
-Continue pressing this combination of keystrokes until you have the desired contrast.

-To decrease the contrast, repeatedly press 2nd -.
+To increase the contrast, press and release 2nd and then hold down • until you have the desired contrast.
+To decrease the contrast, press 2nd and hold •.

 Using the Keyboard